 It is possible to have a colourful and thriving garden without using a large amount of mains water.

-Here are some useful tips to help you do this:
+Useful tips to help you save

 Water early or late